reacton-js/reacton/README.md

 <br>

-Loop HTML elements can have events that are automatically bound to its variables:
+Event attributes of loop HTML elements can be bound to loop variables:

 ```html
 <r-hello>